Ph.D. Agriculture: Admission 2025, Syllabus, Eligibility, Subjects, Colleges, Careers

 • Migration Certificate (if applicable)

-Ph.D.
-Agriculture Syllabus
+Ph.D. in Agriculture Syllabus

-Ph.D in Agriculture comes in 6 semesters spanning at least 3 years, and it is mainly research-oriented and supported by coursework.
+Doctor of Philosophy in Agriculture comes in 6 semesters spanning at least 3 years, and it is mainly research-oriented and supported by coursework.
 Given below is the ICAR recognized AU Jodhpur Syllabus for your reference.

 Semester I